 - Next, tap on Clear Cache and confirm your selection by tapping OK

 Once the cache is cleared, restart your phone and try connecting once again.
-Check if your phone is able to establish the connection and if the connection works properly or not.
+Check if your phone can establish the connection and if the connection works properly or not.

 While clearing cache removes cache files only, clearing the Bluetooth data is somewhat like resetting your Bluetooth connection so that it starts anew.
 None of the previous Bluetooth details would be saved after a data reset, so if you had any Bluetooth connections or pairings on Bluetooth’s list of paired devices, all of those connections would be lost entirely.
 You will have to pair the devices all over again after the data is cleared.
 We clear the data so that any corrupt file will be removed and the Bluetooth will get a chance to start just like it was starting for the first time.
 Follow these steps to clear the Bluetooth data: